 In late September, the Department of Labor (DOL) announced a proposed rule intended to help employers determine whether a worker is an employee under the Fair Labor Standards Act (FLSA) or an independent contractor.

-The DOL says it believes the ruling will streamline and provide consistency for purposes of minimum wage, overtime pay, child labor and recordkeeping by helping clearly determine a worker’s status, explains Harold G. Hartsig, managing director of operations at Cafaro Greenleaf.
+The DOL says it believes the ruling will streamline and provide consistency for purposes of minimum wage, overtime pay, child labor and recordkeeping by helping clearly determine a worker’s status, explains Harold G. Hartsig, managing director of operations at Cafaro Greenleaf, a OneDigital company.
 But experts say the proposal stops short of advancing the opportunity for nontraditional workers to be able to obtain key financial benefits.

 Currently, independent contractors are considered self-employed, and therefore are not eligible for unemployment, health care, retirement, sick time or family leave benefits—all of which experts and research say play a big part in workers’ physical and financial well-being.
 Independent contractors may also not form a union with other workers and are not protected by employment laws including the FLSA, Family and Medical Leave Act (FMLA) or the Employment Non-Discrimination Act (ENDA).